The Eight Types And Four Waves Of Feminism.

 The conflicts between these strands are real, documented, and in some cases irreconcilable on their own terms.

 Liberal feminism is viewed by every other strand with some degree of suspicion or contempt.
 Marxist and socialist feminists see it as system-preserving.
 Its victories integrate individual women into capitalist and patriarchal institutions without altering those institutions.
 Breaking a glass ceiling means a woman is now managing the exploitation of others.
 It mistakes inclusion for liberation.
 Radical feminists see liberal feminism as politically naive about the depth and autonomy of patriarchy, which does not yield to incremental reform because it is not a mistake or an oversight but a structure of power.
-Postmodern feminists would add that liberal feminism's subject, the individual rights-bearing autonomous woman, is itself a liberal ideological construction.
-Black feminists have documented at length that liberal feminist "universal" claims have historically meant white women's specific situation generalized to all women.
+Postmodern feminists would add that liberal feminism's subject, the individual rights-bearing autonomous woman, is itself a liberal ideological construction that universalizes a particular class and racial position while presenting itself as neutral.
+Black feminists have documented at length that liberal feminist "universal" claims have historically meant white women's specific situation generalized to all women, with Black women's distinct conditions either ignored or actively suppressed when they complicated the movement's political calculus.

 Socialist feminism tries to hold both positions simultaneously and takes criticism from both sides for doing so.